dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

    <img src="../../images/convert-master-to-main/github-create-branch-policy.png" alt="GitHub create main branch policy" style="width:425px;" />

 1. Click the `Save changes` button.
+1. Enter your GitHub password, if required.

-### Step 9 - Update the Azure DevOps pipeline connected to upstream DSC Community repository to main
+### Step 10 - Update the Azure DevOps pipeline connected to upstream DSC Community repository to main

 Update the 'Default branch for manual and scheduled builds' setting from `master` to `main`: